GKxxQAQ/CS100-slides-revise/lecture22/lec22.md

 Note that *C++ Primer (5th edition)* is based on C++11 and *Effective Modern C++* is based on C++14.
 Lambda expressions are evolving at a very fast pace in modern C++, with many new things added and many limitations removed.

 More fancy ways of writing lambda expressions are not covered in CS100.

+---

+## Back to algorithms

+So many things in the algorithm library!
+How can we remember them?

+- Remember the **conventions**:
+  - No insertion/deletion of elements
+  - Iterator range `[begin, end)`
+  - Functions named with the suffix `_n` uses `[begin, begin + n)`
+  - Pass functions, function objects, and lambdas for customized operations
+  - Functions named with the suffix `_if` requires a boolean predicate
+- Remember the common ones: `copy`, `find`, `for_each`, `sort`, ...
+- Look them up in [cppreference](https://en.cppreference.com/w/cpp/algorithm) before use.

+---

+# Associative containers

+---